 Photojournalists and others covering events will love this lens's reach, especially combined with the f/2.8 aperture.
 When these photographers are not permitted close access to their subjects, including concerts, speaking events, etc., this focal length will often provide the reach needed.

-While 400mm is long for portraiture and the working distance needed can present communications issues with the subject, the results of making this work can be excellent.
-I often use 400mm lenses for landscape photography, but the size, weight, and cost of this lens will not have many choosing it specifically for that purpose.
-However, if you have the lens and the opportunity arises, it can work very well for this endeavor, capturing mountain vistas, fields of flowers, colorful foliage, etc.
+While 400mm is long for portraiture, and the working distance 400mm requires can present communications issues with the subject, the results of making this work can be awesome.
+I often use 400mm lenses for landscape photography, but this lens's size, weight, and cost will prevent most from selecting it specifically for that purpose.
+However, if you have the lens and the opportunity arises, the RF 400 can work impressively for this endeavor, capturing mountain vistas, fields of flowers, colorful foliage, etc.

 Utilizing a smaller portion of the image circle means that APS-C sensor format cameras frame a scene more tightly, with 1.6x being the angle of view multiplier (FOVCF) for Canon's lineup.
 To date, no RF mount cameras have an APS-C imaging sensor.
 Should such a camera become available, 400mm's full-frame angle of view equivalency is 640mm.
 The uses for 400mm on an APS-C body shift toward big field sports and longer-distance wildlife.
 It is an ideal option for both.